top of page

 A History of Film by Agustin Gonzalez

 Our textbook for this class is an online learning resource, and it is mandatory.
 The reading and in-book exercises are part of your grade and weekly assignments.
-You will have three weeks to purchase the book before you have weekly deadlines for reading and in-book exercises.
-The faster you purchase it, the sooner you can catch yourself up with the material.
+You will have two weeks to purchase the book before you have weekly deadlines for reading and in-book exercises.
+The faster you purchase it, the sooner you can catch up with the material.

 There are two ways to purchase the textbook.